-If you are in the city, it’s likely you have seen a person buzzing by on a motorcycle with a pizza or other food to be delivered.
-As mobile ordering becomes more popular, fast food companies employ people to deliver their food.
-Take note that this job would require a driver's license.
+If you have a license, you could also find a job delivering in-house for companies as most places usually need drivers.
 Vehicles are typically provided by the company.
 We have seen foreigners deliver for McDonalds and other restaurants.
 Your best chance of finding these positions would be at Japan Work.

 Typical Salary: ¥900- ¥1100

 Iraaaashaaimase!
 You have definitely heard this phrase before and it means welcome.
 Out of every job, コンビニ (Lawson, 7/11, etc) offer the most flexibility in terms of schedule making due to 24/7 service.
 Working night shift will also net you a few extra 100 yen an hour.
 Usually, positions at konbinis require a good grasp of Japanese.

 Typical Salary: ¥900 - ¥1300